-We all know the importance of online reviews for any eCommerce business.
-Both company and product reviews are essential in building trust and in helping customers make decisions on which products to buy.
+For any eCommerce business, both company and product reviews are essential in building trust and in helping customers make decisions on which products to buy and which sites to buy them from.
 93% of customers read online reviews before buying a product and say that reviews influence their purchasing decisions.

 Getting positive reviews for your eCommerce business is not only important to help your customers make decisions, it’s also vital to get ahead of your review strategy to be prepared for the inevitable bad review to come in.